 - develop a remediation plan of action for mastery of the relevant material and clinical skills in order to retake and pass the above exams by the midterm of the enrolled semester.

-- If the student is not successful in meeting the requirements for PTD 399 Directed Independent Study as outlined above, then a grade of “F” will be assigned.
+- If the student is not successful in meeting the requirements for PTD 590 Directed Study in Physical Therapy as outlined above, then a grade of “F” will be assigned.
 If this is the student’s second “F” in the professional program, then the student will be dismissed from the program.

 Part 2 – Demonstration of successful mastery and integration of clinical reasoning and psychomotor skills for the semester the student is currently enrolled (if not enrolled in the full-time curriculum for the semester).

-- The student will be registered for PTD 499 Directed Independent Study (1 to 6 credits).
+- The student will be registered for PTD 590 Directed Study in Physical Therapy(0 to 6 credits).

-- As part of PTD 499 Directed Independent Study the student must attend and actively participate in designated courses in the professional curriculum as well as pass any competency and practical exams associated with those courses.
+- As part of PTD 590 Directed Study in Physical Therapy the student must attend and actively participate in designated courses in the professional curriculum as well as pass any competency and practical exams associated with those courses.

 - The student must take and pass the comprehensive clinical practice exam and the comprehensive computer exam for the current semester of enrollment.

 - The student must engage in and successfully complete supervised clinical experiences usually required for the current semester of enrollment.